 I went to the Philippines with an apprehension for what I was going to see and experience, and left with an absolute excitement to go back.
 While there, I got a true sense of community and patience and was met with so many smiling faces.
 During my trip, I was able to photograph hundreds of people, and through the help of Canon, print the photos on location and deliver them to the subjects.
 While this act was incredibly small in regards to the bigger picture, I saw a true sense of appreciation for the small act I was doing, which helped motivate me to continue on this path to provide happiness to others with the work of my camera.

-Special thanks to Think Tank Photo for providing me with a camera bag and last minute cheap flights for this trip, Profoto for providing lighting equipment, and a very special thanks to Canon for contributing with a printer and supplies to help me help produce happiness to others.
+Special thanks to Think Tank Photo for providing me with a camera bag for this trip, Profoto for providing lighting equipment, and a very special thanks to Canon for contributing with a printer and supplies to help me help produce happiness to others.
 If this story and the collection has inspired you to donate to help those in the Philippines, I recommend donating to the nonprofit LifeChild.org an organization built to provide the basic needs and education to children within the Philippines.
 The majority of the images highlighted in this article were taken with a Canon 5d Mark III with Canon 2470mm f/2.8L II & Canon 50mm f/1.8.
 Photos were printed using a Canon Pixma iP2270 and Canon Glossy Photo Paper

 More Information About Philippines Genocide